[For AWS Beginners] A Quick Guide to Amazon S3

 5. Intelligent Features

-■Explanation of S3's features:
+■Explanation of S3 Features

-1) Because it is object storage, it is easy to scale up and down.
+① As it is object storage, it is easy to scale up and down.

-automatic migration is possible using lifecycle policies.
+it is possible to migrate automatically using lifecycle policies.

-It boasts 99.999999999% (11 9s) data durability, making it resistant to threats such as failures and errors.
+It boasts 99.999999999% (eleven nines) data durability, making it highly resistant to threats such as failures and errors.

-S3 objects are automatically replicated and stored in at least three availability zones.
+S3 objects are automatically replicated and stored in at least three Availability Zones.

-■S3 Pricing System
+■S3 Pricing Structure

 1. Storage